Carroll College Theatre is proud to

 - Carroll College Students - free any performance, except Summer or Myrna Loy shows.

 - Carroll Theatre Majors/Minors or Carroll students enrolled in Theatre classes - Free to any performance.
+This includes theatre alumni.

 - Members of the press or media who are covering the production - free to any perfomance.
 Please contact Chuck Driscoll 447-4309 to make arrangements.